arachne-framework/aristotle/readme.md

 The built-in reasoners use the standard open-world assumption of RDF and OWL.
 This means that many scenarios that would intuitively be "invalid" to a human (such as a missing min-cardinality attribute) will not be identified, because the reasoner alwas operates under the assumption that it doesn't yet know all the facts.

-However, for certain use cases, it can be desirable to assert that yes, the model actually does contain all pertinent facts, and that we want to make some assertions based on what the model *actually* knows at a given moment, never mind what facts may be added in the future.
+However, for certain use cases, it can be desirable to assert that yes, the graph actually does contain all pertinent facts, and that we want to make some assertions based on what the graph *actually* knows at a given moment, never mind what facts may be added in the future.

 To do this, you can pass additional validator functions to `validate`, providing  a sequence of optional validators as a second argument.

-Each of these validator functions takes a model as its argument, and returns a sequence of validation error maps.
-An empty sequence implies that the model is valid.
+Each of these validator functions takes a graph as its argument, and returns a sequence of validation error maps.
+An empty sequence implies that the graph is valid.

 The "min-cardinality" situation mentioned above has a built in validator, `arachne.aristotle.validators/min-cardinality`.
-It works by running a SPARQL query on the provided model that detects if any min-cardinality attributes are missing from entities known to be of an OWL class where they are supposed to be present.
+It works by running a SPARQL query on the provided graph that detects if any min-cardinality attributes are missing from entities known to be of an OWL class where they are supposed to be present.

 To use it, just provide it in the list of custom validators passed to `validate`: